Brief biography as of April 2016:

 handbooks—Writer’s FAQs and The Prentice Hall Reference Guide—on

 the national Writing Lab Newsletter's Twitter and Facebook

 accounts.
 She reported that both the national writing centers organization

 and CCCC, the international college writing organization, retweeted the

 After fifteen years of full-time work at his current college, in fall 2016

 he is taking half-time retirement for three years, and then full-time

-retirement starting summer 2019.
+retirement starting May 2019.
 In retirement, he plans to continue

 traveling; spending more time with his children and grandchildren in